-In S10, created in collaboration with Siemens Business Communication Systems Ltd. in Shanghai, sees twenty of the company’s employees mobilized as actors.
+S10, created in collaboration with Siemens Business Communication Systems Ltd. in Shanghai, sees twenty of the company’s employees mobilized as actors.
 Developed to mix different types of performance and arts, including video, photography, fashion, design and performance, the actors wear identical clothes and face cameras and lights in curious poses.
 Through zippers and their costumes, all the characters are connected, and the entire cast is shaped into a social sculpture.
 Yang reflects here on his own generation, as part of an emerging Chinese middle class, here shown through a global corporate culture.

-- Dreamlike video work situated in 1930s Shanghai is both frighteningly beautiful and elegant (video)
+- Yang Fudong's dreamlike video work situated in 1930s Shanghai

 Yang Fudong – Fifth Night Part 1, 2010, 7 channel video installation, 35 mm film B & W, stereo sound, 35mm